 Morris is a somewhat small city located in the state of Minnesota.
 With a population of 5,352 people and two constituent neighborhoods, Morris is the 138th largest community in Minnesota.

-Unlike some cities, Morris isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Morris are a mix of both white- and blue-collar jobs.
+Morris is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Morris is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Morris who work in office and administrative support (18.70%), management occupations (8.64%), and personal care services (8.39%).
+There are especially a lot of people living in Morris who work in office and administrative support (18.11%), food service (9.65%), and management occupations (8.64%).

 Morris is a small town with a large college student population.
 Because of this, there is a real youthful, hip vibe to the place, and much of the life in the town is centered on the college.
 This has helped Morris to buck the trend of other small towns that have suffered declining populations over the past 20 to 30 years.
 Spending by students, and faculty and staff jobs, are a big part of the local economy.

-The per capita income in Morris in 2010 was $27,792, which is upper middle income relative to Minnesota and the nation.
-This equates to an annual income of $111,168 for a family of four.
+The per capita income in Morris in 2010 was $23,412, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
+This equates to an annual income of $93,648 for a family of four.
 However, Morris contains both very wealthy and poor people as well.

 The most common language spoken in Morris is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Spanish and Chinese.